bg-write/spotify-clone-vite/README.md

 Frontend

-- In your IDE of choice, in an open terminal window, enter and run `npm run dev` and open the server URL provided in the terminal output.
+- In your IDE, in an open terminal window, enter and run `npm run dev` and open the server URL provided in the terminal output.

 Backend